kubevirt/containerized-data-importer/doc/datavolumes.md

 There are two ways to request a storage - by using either the `pvc` or the `storage` section in the DataVolume resource yaml.
 Both result in CDI creating a PVC resource, but there are some differences in how they work.

+> [!NOTE]
+> We recommend using the storage API as it has more convenience features.

 ### PVC
 The `pvc` type specifies the PersistentVolumeClaim resource that will be created by the CDI.
 All the parameters of pvc have the semantics of PersistentVolumeClaim parameters,